ateucher/lutz/scratch/test_timings.md

 ```

 Make an sf points object of n points randomly distributed around the
 globe.
-The timezone file only has land, so points in the oceans don’t
+The time zone file only has land, so points in the oceans don’t
 get evaluated.

 ``` r